muskanbararia/Hello-Node/README.md

 After executing this command, you will see that a directory is created with name as *node_modules*.
 Inside that directory, all your packages that you've installed are stored.

-Now, let's see how to use the package we just installed. first, we have to import the packages
+Now, let's see how to use the package we just installed. first, we have to import the packages.